(Pittsburgh, Pennsylvania, November 9, 1896 – Riverside, California, June 19, 1992).1

 Dixon was the only son of Anna Elizabeth, née Dietrich, and Charles Henry Dixon, a Pittsburgh real estate executive who died in 1914.2 On his father’s side, Dixon’s family had lived in Pennsylvania for several generations; his mother’s father had emigrated from Alsace and married a woman of German descent.3 Growing up, Dixon lived with his parents and his maternal aunt and uncle; the uncle, August A. Frauenheim, was a prominent manufacturer and banker in Pittsburgh.4

 Dixon attended Princeton (class of 1920).
 He was a student at the privately funded Princeton Aviation School, which had been established in the spring of 1917 to train Princeton students, and then at the government-run Princeton School of Military Aeronautics which superseded the Aviation School in June 1917.
-Dixon’s Princeton S.M.A. ground school class graduated August 25, 1917.5 He was one of the cadets from this group selected for training in Italy and thus among the 150 cadets of the “Italian” or “Second Oxford Detachment” who sailed to England on the Carmania.
+Dixon’s Princeton S.M.A. ground school class graduated August 25, 1917.5 He was one of the men from this group selected for training in Italy and thus among the 150 men of the “Italian” or “Second Oxford Detachment” who sailed to England on the Carmania.
 They departed New York for Halifax on September 18, 1917.
 At Halifax, the Carmania joined a convoy and set out on the Atlantic crossing September 21, 1917.
-When the ship docked at Liverpool on October 2, 1917, the cadets learned, to their initial but not lasting dismay, that they would not go to Italy but to Oxford, where they would repeat ground school.
+When the ship docked at Liverpool on October 2, 1917, the men learned, to their initial but not lasting dismay, that they would not go to Italy but to Oxford, where they would repeat ground school.
 While at Oxford, Dixon palled around with fellow second Oxford detachment member Fremont Cutler Foss, and they apparently roomed together at Queen’s College.6

-In early November most of the cadets were sent to Harrowby Camp near Grantham to attend machine gun school.
-Because his Princeton time had included some actual experience in the air, Dixon was among the men selected by Elliott White Springs to go to flying school at Stamford rather than to Grantham.
+In early November most of the men were sent to Harrowby Camp near Grantham to attend machine gun school.
+Because his Princeton time had included some actual experience in the air, Dixon was among the twenty men selected by Elliott White Springs to go to flying school at Stamford rather than to Grantham.

-Dixon ordered champagne and scotch and soda as part of a bibulous farewell to his friends and fellow detachment members Foss, Perley Melbourne Stoughton, Leo McCarthy, and Donald Swett Poler the evening before their November 3, 1917, departure for Grantham.7 Dixon himself and the nineteen other remaining cadets left for No. 1 Training Depot Station, Stamford, on November 5, 1917.
+Dixon ordered champagne and scotch and soda as part of a bibulous farewell to his friends and fellow detachment members Foss, Perley Melbourne Stoughton, Leo McCarthy, and Donald Swett Poler the evening before their November 3, 1917, departure for Grantham.7 Dixon himself and the nineteen other men remaining left for No. 1 Training Depot Station, Stamford, on November 5, 1917.
 Two days later, he, along with Walter Chalaire, Arthur Richmond Taber, and “a number of the other boys at Stamford came down to see” the men at Grantham.8

 Dixon’s R.A.F. service record provides no information about his training after Stamford, and Dixon himself, quoted by Marvin L. Skelton, remarks only that there “followed a series of schools in flying training all over England and Scotland and I became a Sopwith Camel pilot with fifty hours solo on various training aircraft—twelve hours on Camels at combat school.”9 He had completed sufficient training by early March to be recommended for his commission.
 Pershing’s cable forwarding the recommendation to Washington is dated March 7, 1918; the confirming cable is dated March 17, 1918.10 Dixon was apparently not sworn in until April 4, 1918, and then waited two more days to be placed on active duty.11 Dixon was one of many cadets frustrated by the slow pace of the military bureaucracy.
 He later recalled that “delayed (U.S. Army) commissions prevented the Royal Flying Corps from sending us out to overseas pools so we were assigned temporarily to ferry piloting planes overseas.”12